Effective WordPress SEO Strategies for Your Website

 Header Footer Plugin

 For this after-the-fact problem, you can use the Header Footer plugin.
 This is a solid plugin that has been around for a while; it’s free and highly recommended.
-If you’re running the Yoast SEO plugin (hopefully you are), as soon as you activate the Header Footer plugin, Yoast will give you a warning.
+If you’re running the Yoast SEO plugin, as soon as you activate the Header Footer plugin, Yoast will give you a warning.
 Just ignore it.
 As long as you use this to insert code in the header and footer of your pages then it’s not going to mess up or override what the Yoast plugin does.

 Image optimization is one of the biggest improvement opportunities people are missing out on with their sites—particularly when it comes to mobile.
 We’ve gotten used to broadband or flooding our blog posts with huge images intended for desktop browsers.
 However, as we now know, more and more of our traffic is mobile.
 If you still have those big images on your site, it’s going to take longer for mobile users to load them.
 These are some of the things Google takes into account when it ranks your site in its results.